Ghutra – The Emirati Headdress

 What is Ghutra?

 Wearing the headscarf as an Emirati man’s dress is a part of Arab culture and is unavoidable.
 The headscarf is now a sign of national pride.
 You can find two styles of headscarves in the UAE, known as Ghutra in Arabic.
 The wearing of turbans in other cultures is similar.
 One is white, and the other one is chequered red.
 The tested ones are officially called the shemaghs, while the white ones are called the Ghutra.
 They are often called the Keffiyahs.
-But we’ll use Ghutras for them both for convenience.
+But we’ll use Ghutras for both of them for convenience.

 Why Ghutra?

 Men wear it because the desert sun bakes out of your neck that living snot.
 They are also helpful for sandstorm defense of the eyes/face.
-The luminous color of the Headdress helps to reflect the heat of the sun and the coolness of the body while it provides complete coverage to the neck and face helping to prevent sunburn.
-This clothing is necessary to protect people from heat, sandstorms, and the sudden drop in temperature overnight, as the prevalent desert climates in the North East.
+The luminous color of the Headdress helps to reflect the heat of the sun and the coolness of the body while it provides complete coverage to the neck and face, helping to prevent sunburn.
+This clothing is necessary to protect people from heat, sandstorms, and the sudden drop in temperature overnight, as the prevalent desert climates in the Northeast.

 Keffiyeh VS Ghutra